sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ## Task 3.1 Main Function

 The main element of a Python program is its 'main' function.
 As we saw with print(), a function takes care of a task, such as showing a message on the Terminal.
-Let's introduct the main() function, which is a function you define as the starting point of you Python program.
+Let's introduce the `main()` function, which is a function you define as the starting point of you Python program.

-In the code below we added 'def main():'.
-This is the syntax to define the behaviour of a function.
+In the code below we added `def main():`.
+This is the syntax to **define** the behaviour of a **function**.
 Notice that what is 'inside' this function is indented, i.e. moved to the right by one tab.
 This is how Python recognise that these lines are part of the function.

 ```bash
 def main():